kartverket/github-workflows/README.md

 ```
 <br/>

 # Tips and Tricks
+Helpful "tips and tricks" for using the reusable workflows can be found below.

+## Using needs
+If you want jobs to run in a particular order:
+> Use jobs.<job_id>.needs to identify any jobs that must complete successfully before this job will run. [[2](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idneeds)]

+See [Github Doc: jobs.<job_id>.needs](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idneeds)

 ## Using outputs
 If you want to use outputs from one job in some following job:
 > You can use jobs.<job_id>.outputs to create a map of outputs for a job.
 Job outputs are available to all downstream jobs that depend on this job. [[1](https://docs.github.com/en/actions/using-jobs/defining-outputs-for-jobs)]

 See [Github Doc: Defining outputs for jobs](https://docs.github.com/en/actions/using-jobs/defining-outputs-for-jobs) for more information.

-## Using needs
-If you want jobs to run in a particular order:
-> Use jobs.<job_id>.needs to identify any jobs that must complete successfully before this job will run. [[2](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idneeds)]

-See [Github Doc: jobs.<job_id>.needs](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idneeds)

 ## Passing env vars to reusable workflows